rust-lang/blog.rust-lang.org/content/rust-lld-on-stable-1.90.0/index.md

 #### Summary, and call for testing

 rustc will use `rust-lld` on `x86_64-unknown-linux-gnu`, starting with the 1.90.0 stable release, for much improved linking times.
-This version 1.90.0 will be released next month, on the 18th of September 2025.
+Rust 1.90.0 will be released next month, on the 18th of September 2025.

 This linker change is already available on the current beta (`1.90.0-beta.6`).
 To help everyone prepare for this landing on stable, please test your projects on beta and let us know if you encounter problems, by [opening an issue](https://github.com/rust-lang/rust/issues/new/choose) on GitHub.